metacpan/metacpan-cpan-extracted/distros/L/Locale-Places/README.md

 at least one of which must be given.
 If neither $to nor $from is given, the code makes a best guess based on the environment.
+If no translation can be found, returns place in the original language.

     use Locale::Places;